znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

     ## Streams ~ danceability + speechiness + key8 + explicitTRUE +
     ##     relseaseDuration

-In the model4, from the path plot below we could see that minimum AIC occurs at segment 5.
+In the model 4, from the path plot below we could see that minimum AIC occurs at segment 5, where there are 8 coefficients in the model.

 <b> Figure2: Pathplot of Lasso (Model 4) </b>